-All of these fields have the same general properties as standard marked text fields with the following exceptions: Fields of the type txFieldLinkTarget or txFieldTopic define text positions in a document.
+All of these fields have the same general properties as standard marked text fields with the following exceptions: Fields of the type txFieldTopic define text positions in a document.
 Therefore as they have no visible text, they cannot be edited and have no extended edit mode.
 Fields of the type txFieldPageNumber or txFieldAllPages can only be used in headers or footers.

 To insert a field of a special type from programming code, use the FieldInsert method first and then set the type and its data.
 The following Basic example inserts a field that represents a link to the Text Control homepage:

 Dim Field As Integer TXTextControl1.FieldInsert "visit the Text Control homepage" Field = TXTextControl1.FieldCurrent TXTextControl1.FieldType(Field) = txFieldExternalLink TXTextControl1.FieldTypeData(Field) = _ "http://www.textcontrol.com"